Joan Jett: Activism and philanthropy

 Jett has long supported animal rights activism and organizations such as People for the Ethical Treatment of Animals (PETA).
-For Valentine's Day 2022, PETA created a (Black)Heart-Shaped Pizza as a limited-time collaboration with a Los Angeles pizza shop, PIZZANISTA!
+For Valentine's Day 2022, PETA created a (Black)Heart-Shaped Pizza as a limited-time collaboration with a Los Angeles pizza shop, Pizzanista!

-Jett worked with members of the punk rock band the Gits, whose lead singer and lyricist, Mia Zapata, had been raped and murdered in 1993.
-The results of their collaboration was a live album, Evil Stig and a single, "Bob", whose earnings were contributed to the investigation of Zapata's murder.
-To this end, the band and Jett appeared on the television show America's Most Wanted, appealing to the public for information.
+Jett worked with members of the punk rock band the Gits, whose lead vocalist and lyricist, Mia Zapata, had been raped and murdered in 1993.
+The results of their collaboration was a studio album, Evil Stig and a single, "Bob", whose earnings were contributed to the investigation of Zapata's murder.
+To this end, the band and Jett appeared on the television show America's Most Wanted (AMW), appealing to the public for information.
 The case was solved in 2004, when Zapata's murderer, Jesus Mezquia, was brought to trial and convicted.

-At an October 2001 9/11 benefit in Red Bank, New Jersey, Jett and Springsteen appeared together on stage for the first time and played "Light of Day".
+At an October 2001 9/11 benefit in Red Bank, New Jersey, Jett and Bruce Springsteen appeared together on stage for the first time and performed "Light of Day".

 Jett is a sports fan and has remained actively involved in the sports world.
-"Bad Reputation" was used by Ultimate Fighting Championship's Women's Bantamweight Champion Ronda Rousey as her walkout song at the pay-per-view event UFC 157 and is her current theme music in WWE.
+"Bad Reputation" was used by Ultimate Fighting Championship (UFC)'s Women's Bantamweight Champion Ronda Rousey as her walkout song at the pay-per-view event UFC 157 and is her current theme music in WWE.
 In April 2019, Jett performed "Bad Reputation" at WWE's WrestleMania 35 as Rousey was making her entrance.